Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

-When the GCE is used, $x_{N(1)}^\mathrm{gc}$ is given as a function of $\pi_{(1)}=\Pi_{N(1)}^\eta$, which cannot be a multivalued function, changing monotonically and continuously.
-Due to the large fluctuation, the singularities of thermodynamic functions at the first-order phase transition region are smeared significantly \cite{Stump1987,Huller1992,Huller1994}.
-This makes it difficult to identify the phase transition and to determine its order.
+When the {\CE} is used, $x_{\indind{N}{1}}^\indexCE=\Tr[\hat{x}_{\indind{N}{1}}\hat{\rho}_N^\indexCE]$ cannot be a multivalued function of $f_{\ind{1}}$ (because the {\CE} is a function of $f_{\ind{1}}$) and hence varies monotonically and continuously.
+The singularities of thermodynamic functions in the first-order phase transition region are almost smeared out due to the large fluctuation inherent in the {\CE} in such a region.
+This makes it difficult to identify the phase transition and to determine its order \cite{Stump1987,Huller1992,Huller1994}.

-This should be contrasted with the results of the SEs, which show that $x_{N(1)}^\eta$ is a multivalued, S-shaped function of $\Pi_{N(1)}^\eta$ for sufficiently large $\lambda$.
-This is caused by the concavity breaking of the Boltzmann entropy due to the effects of the phase interface \cite{Challa1988_PRA,Yoneta2019}.
-It is confirmed that, by using the SE, thermodynamic anomalies are correctly obtained and the phase transition can be detected directly.
-It is also seen from Fig.~\ref{fig:d2cIsing_ordered_tdf-op} that the curve becomes insensitive to the magnitude of $\lambda$ for sufficiently large $\lambda$ ($\gtrsim 1$).
-This means that the statistical-mechanical quantities in the SE are physical, independent of the detail of the ensemble \cite{Yoneta2019}.
+This should be contrasted with the results of the SEs, which show that $x_{\indind{N}{1}}^\eta$ is a multivalued, S-shaped function of $f_{\indind{N}{1}}^\eta$ for sufficiently large $\lambda$.
+This is a manifestation of the concavity breaking of the microcanonical entropy due to the finite-size effects of the phase interface \cite{Challa1988_PRA,Yoneta2019}.
+It is thus confirmed that thermodynamic anomalies are correctly obtained and the phase transition can be detected directly by the SE.

+It is also seen from Fig.~\ref{fig:d2cIsing_ordered_tdf-op} that the results of the SE become insensitive to the magnitude of $\lambda$ for sufficiently large $\lambda$ ($\gtrsim 1$).
+Therefore, one can use an arbitrary value of $\lambda$ as long as it is sufficiently large.
+This is understood from the derivation in Section~\ref{sec:SE_commutative}: As long as $\sigma_N-\eta$ is well approximated by the strongly concave function $\s-\eta$, the probability distribution $p_N^\eta$ has a sharp peak, and the statistical-mechanical quantities do not depend on the details of $\eta$.

+We have thus confirmed that by using the SE one can obtain phase coexistence states and finite-size effects due to phase interfaces for the commutative case.
+These results also demonstrate that Laplace's approximation used in Section~\ref{sec:SE_commutative} will become exact in the thermodynamic limit.